 Butcher Apprenticeship Dates & Application Information

-We are so pleased to be reinstating our butcher apprenticeship program in September 2021 after the past year was on hold due to the COVID-19 pandemic.
 Spannocchia accepts a total of eight butcher apprentices each year.
-Applications are reviewed on a rolling basis.
 You may apply for multiple sessions with the same application, and will be able to rank your session preferences on the application.

-Butcher apprentices will work concurrently for a period of 85 days, approximately 45 hours per week in exchange for hands-on education, room and board.
-All volunteers will also be responsible for rotating chores to help maintain the Tenuta.
+Butcher apprentices will work concurrently for a period of 85-86 days, approximately 45 hours per week in exchange for hands-on education, room and board.
+All volunteers are also responsible for rotating chores to help maintain the Tenuta.

 I absolutely loved my days working with Riccio in the transformation room.
 I gained a comprehensive knowledge of both the science and the art of traditional Tuscan salumi.
 Riccio shared his deep appreciation and understanding of the entire life cycle of the cinta senesi.
 It was powerful to work with a butcher who so profoundly respects the life and sacrifice of these animals.
 The days could be long and the work hard, but we grew close and shared unforgettable moments.
 Few educational experiences have so clearly altered the course of my life.
 I am forever grateful. — Vincent Feucht, Former Apprentice